Mick Foley: Smoky Mountain Wrestling (1994)

-NWA Eastern/Extreme Championship Wrestling and Smoky Mountain Wrestling (1994–1996)
+Eastern Championship Wrestling / Extreme Championship Wrestling (1994–1996)

-After leaving WCW, for the next 21 months Foley wrestled as Cactus Jack for various promotions in the United States and Japan, including Paul Heyman's Extreme Championship Wrestling (ECW), Jim Cornette's Smoky Mountain Wrestling (SMW) and IWA in Japan.
-After a brief 2-month stint in SMW, Foley began making trips between the United States and Japan in January 1995 and would mainly alternate wrestling in ECW and IWA for 14 months, doing a lot of work in both promotions with his mentor and friend Terry Funk.
-Foley also won championships on the Ozark Mountain and Steel City circuits.

-Cactus Jack's first appearance for the NWA-affiliated Eastern Championship Wrestling came on the May 31, 1994, episode, with Cactus revealed as Sabu's opponent for June 24 at the ECW Arena in Philadelphia.
-After being part of a talent exchange between ECW & WCW, Foley brought his WCW World Tag Team Championship belt and spit on it for a recorded ECW TV segment.
+Cactus Jack's first appearance for the NWA-affiliated Eastern Championship Wrestling (ECW) promotion came on the May 31, 1994, episode, with Cactus revealed as Sabu's opponent for the Hostile City Showdown event on June 24 at the ECW Arena in Philadelphia, Pennsylvania.
+After being part of a talent exchange between ECW and WCW, Foley brought his WCW World Tag Team Championship belt and spit on it for a recorded ECW TV segment.
 Foley continued with ECW and began a feud with Sabu.
 Foley then began working the ECW tag team division on teams with Terry Funk, Mikey Whipwreck, and Kevin Sullivan.
-Cactus had two ECW World Tag Team Championship reigns with Whipwreck while in ECW- while at the same time he was training the young Whipwreck.
+Cactus had two ECW World Tag Team Championship reigns with Whipwreck while in ECW, while at the same time he was training the young Whipwreck.

-At the tail end of 1994, Foley joined Jim Cornette's Smoky Mountain Wrestling (SMW) as Cactus Jack, causing Boo Bradley to lose the SMW Beat the Champ Television Championship.
-He often teamed with Brian Lee to feud with Bradley and Chris Candido.
-Cactus then began a crusade to rid Bradley of his valet Tamara Fytch.
-He ignited a feud between Candido and Bradley when he accused Candido of having sexual relations with Fytch.
-(Ironically, Candido and Fytch were a couple in real life).
-Cactus Jack left SMW before the feud was resolved.